Chile Arbol Sauce: Ultimate Guide to Heat, Uses & Best Brands

 3. Chile Arbol Salad Dressing

-Combine chile arbol sauce with olive oil, lime juice, and a pinch of salt to make a vibrant and spicy salad dressing.
-It pairs well with greens, avocado, and grilled veggies, adding a burst of flavor to any salad.
+Combine with olive oil, lime juice, and salt for a vibrant dressing.
+Pairs perfectly with greens, avocado, and grilled veggies.

 4. Chile Arbol Stew